 There are some treatments which can help with nystagmus.
 There are surgical options and drug therapies, though these are not suitable or effective in every case.
 Eye drops, prisms in glasses and other aids can also help.

 It is very important to ensure that any sight difficulties which can be corrected by prescription glasses or contact lenses, such as short sight, long sight and astigmatism, are addressed.
-The nystagmus will not go away, but the eyesight will be the best it can be.
+The nystagmus will still be present, but the eyesight will be the best it can be.

 Researchers in the UK and around the world are looking at different aspects of nystagmus with the aim of developing better diagnostics, treatments and therapies, prevention and, eventually, cure.